moveit/moveit.ros.org/install-moveit2/source-windows/index.markdown

 # MoveIt 2 Source Build - Windows

+**NOTE: The Windows source build support is not being maintained, currently.
+The install instructions are provided for completeness, but have not been tested.
+Contributions and fixes are welcome.**

 Installing MoveIt 2 from source is the first step in contributing new features, optimizations, and bug fixes back to the open source project.
 Thanks for getting involved!

 <img class="docker-img" src="/assets/install_page/docker-illustration.png"/>